-The SRI universe is obtained following the reduction of the initial investment universe, first by applying exclusions with regard to environmental, social, and governance (ESG) by the SRI label framework and HSBC Asset Management's responsible investment policies.
+The SRI universe is obtained following the reduction of the initial investment universe, first by applying exclusions based on Environmental, Social, and Governance (ESG) criteria defined by the SRI label framework and HSBC Asset Management's responsible investment policies.

-A detailed description of the Subfund's exclusions is presented in the section detailing the constraints defined in the investment strategy.
+A detailed description of the Subfund's exclusions is presented in the section detailing the binding elements defined in the investment strategy.